khaosdoctor/my-notes/node/node-under-the-hood.md

 console.log(myObj) // { x: 1, y: 2 }
 ```

 Since JavaScript is a dynamic language, properties from our objects can be added and removed on the fly - like we did.
 These operations require a dynamic lookup to resolve where this property's location is in memory so it can get back the value for you.
 Dynamic lookups are a high-cost operation for processors.
 So how does V8 handles this to make JS so fast?
 The answer is **hidden classes**.
-And it's one of the optimization tricks V8 is so famous about.
+And it's one of the optimisation tricks V8 is so famous about.

-> We'll talk about other compiler optimization techniques later
+> We'll talk about other compiler optimisation techniques later

 Generally when we have statically-typed languages, we can easily determine where a property is in memory, since all objects and variables are determined by a fixed object layout you'll define as its type, and new properties cannot be added during runtime, which makes pretty easy for the compiler to find this properties' values (or pointers) in memory since they can be stored as a continuous buffer with a fixed [offset](http://en.wikipedia.org/wiki/Offset_%28computer_science%29) between each object.
 And this [offset](http://en.wikipedia.org/wiki/Offset_%28computer_science%29) can be easily determined by the object type, since all types have a fixed memory value.
 V8 takes advantage of these fixed layout object concept to use the approach of a hidden class.
 Let's see how it works: